-Prepare a formal written Scope of Work with details outlined in the attached EHP Compliance Requirements, page 2.

-The Final Screening Memo should be attached to all project information sent to the Grant Programs Directorate (GPD) for an EHP regulatory compliance review.

-Complete the attached National Environmental Policy Act (NEPA) Compliance checklist

-Prepare maps indicating the location(s) of proposed project (Guidance provided)

-Take photographs of the location(s) of proposed project (Guidance provided)
+- Prepare a formal written Scope of Work with details outlined in the attached EHP Compliance Requirements. - II.
+The Final Screening Memo should be attached to all project information sent to the Grant Programs Directorate (GPD) for an EHP regulatory compliance review. - III.
+Complete the attached National Environmental Policy Act (NEPA) Compliance checklist. - IV.
+Prepare maps indicating the location(s) of proposed project (Guidance provided). - V. Take photographs of the location(s) of proposed project (Guidance provided) - VI.

-VI.
 Forward all documents to the SAA.
-All documents are then forwarded to GPD electronically via the Centralized Scheduling and Information Desk (CSID) at askcsid@dhs.gov.
+All documents are then forwarded to GPD electronically via the Centralized Scheduling and Information Desk (CSID) at askcsid@dhs.gov. - VII.

-- VII.
 CSID will send an email confirming receipt of the project description. - VIII.
 FEMA Program Analyst sends notification to SAA when review is complete.
 SAA notifies Sub-Recipient of FEMA's final decision. - IX.
 THE PROJECT MAY BEGIN ONCE FINAL FEMA APPROVAL IS RECEIVED.
 Grantee should incorporate sufficient time and resources into the project planning process to accommodate EHP requirements.

 Grantees must receive written approval from FEMA prior to the use of grant funds for project implementation.

-ATTACHMEMT L REIMBURSEMENT CHECKLIST
+ATTACHMENT L REIMBURSEMENT CHECKLIST

 PLANNING 1.
 Does the amount billed by consultant add up correctly?
 2. Has all appropriate documentation to denote hours worked been properly signed?
 3. Have copies of all planning materials and work product (e.g. meeting documents, copies of plans) been included?
-(Note - If a meeting was held by Sub-Recipient or contractor/consultant of Sub-Recipient, an agenda and signup sheet with meeting date must be included).
+(Note - If a meeting was held by Sub-Recipient or contractor/consultant of Sub-Recipient, an agenda and signup sheets with meeting date must be included).
 4. Has the invoice from consultant/contractor been included?
 (Note - grant agreement must be referenced on the invoice.)
 5. Has proof of payment been included?
 Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 6.
 Has Attachment G (found within Agreement with FDEM) been completed for this contractor/consultant and included in the reimbursement package?
 7. Has proof of purchase methodology been included?
-Please see Form 5 of Reporting Forms or Purchasing Basics Attachment if further clarity is needed.
-Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) Consultants/Contractors (Note: this applies to contractors also billed under Organization) TRAINING 1.
+Please see Form 5 of Reporting Forms of Purchasing Basics Attachment if further clarity is needed.
+Sole Source (approved by FDEM for purchases exceeding \$25,000) Vendor//Manufacturer justification letter is required State Contract (page showing contract #, price list) Competitive bid results Consultants/Contractors (Note: this applies to contractors also billed under Organization) TRAINING 1.
 Is the course DHS approved?
 2. Is there a course or catalog number?
 If not, has FDEM approved the non-DHS training?
 3. Have Sign-In Sheets, Rosters and Agenda been provided?
-4. If billing for overtime and/or backfill, has documentation been provided that lists attendee names, department, # of hours spent at training, hourly rate and total amount paid to each attendee?
+4. If billing for overtime and/or backfill, has documentation been provided that lists attendee names department, # of hours spent at training, hourly rate and total amount paid to each attendee?
 Have documentation from entity's financial system been provided as proof attendees were paid?
 For backfill, has a clear delineation/cross reference been provided showing who was backfilling who?
+5. Have the names on the sign-in sheets been cross-referenced with the names of the individuals fo whom training reimbursement costs are being sought?